Cristopher Sánchez

 SP PHI

-Sanchez did not factor into the decision Monday against the Reds, allowing two runs on five hits and one walk over five innings.
-He struck out eight.
+Sanchez did not factor into the decision in Sunday's 8-7 win against the Dodgers, allowing four runs on six hits and one walk with nine strikeouts over 5.2 innings.

 EDGE Analysis